jrucho/YTbeatmakercues/README.md

 | Show Advanced Panel | A |

 All loop keys and MIDI notes can be reassigned in the Key Mapping and MIDI Mapping windows.
+Holding the MIDI Shift note while pressing a loop note erases that loop.

 ## Touch Sequencer